vaedprasad/PracticeProblems/README.md

 Define a subclass of your Shape class and call it Triangle.
 This time, the name of the triangle should take into account if it is equilateral (all 3 sides are the same length), isoceles (only 2 sides are the same length), or scalene (no 2 sides are the same).

 ## C++ Problems

+### Reverse linked list

+Write a function that takes in a `forward_list` and prints its contents from back to front.